 In contrast to this, it seems like waitlisted Asia Miles awards clear automatically and immediately when the corresponding award space is released.
 Even better, waitlisted awards that clear are automatically confirmed (i.e., held and taken out of inventory) for about a month.

-With Asia Miles, no credit card information is needed at the time of waitlist and there is no requirement for miles to be in the account for a waitlisted award to clear.
+With Asia Miles, no credit card information is needed at the time of waitlist.
+While in the past, no miles needed to be in an account to waitlist, this has since changed and 70% of the miles required for the award must be in the account for waitlisting to be allowed (thanks to multiple readers who pointed out this change).
 That means you can waitlist for whatever you want, wait until it clears, and only then transfer points over, rather than take a risk by speculatively transferring points.

 Awards can be waitlisted online through the Asia Miles website, and held awards can be ticketed online as well, making the process smooth and efficient.
 A friend waitlisted a business class award for JFK-YVR several weeks ago and was recently notified that it had cleared and that the award was on hold.
 Checking availability, it appears that his waitlist automatically cleared right around when Cathay released several business class award seats.